ekrauser/Actual2Sankey/readme.md

 You'll need orca installed and added to your PATH - https://github.com/plotly/orca/

 No changes needed to the csv before running the script assuming you setup your categories correctly.
-In my case existing "Debt" is its own category so that gets excluded and displayed as it's own total and "Income" and "Starting Balance" are the only two income sources.
+In my case existing "Debt" is its own category so that gets excluded and displayed as it's own total and "Income" and "Starting Balance" are the only two income sources since I just lump everything together in actual.